Orandifelix/Orandifelix/README.md

 # 👋 Hello World,

-### I’m Orandi a Fullstack Software Engineer with a unique blend of technical expertise and a background in applied communication.
-My journey in tech has been driven by a genuine passion for creating software that not only functions well but truly serves its users.
+#### I’m Orandi, a Fullstack Software Engineer with a passion for creating software that truly serves its users.
+With a background in applied communication and experience as a customer success strategist, I focus on aligning technology with user needs.

-### Having worked as a customer success strategist, I understand the importance of aligning technology with user needs.
-This perspective informs my approach to development, ensuring that the applications I build are intuitive and effective.
-I enjoy tackling challenges across both front-end and back-end technologies, whether it’s crafting responsive user interfaces or optimizing server-side logic.

-### For me, every line of code is an opportunity to enhance user experiences and drive real impact.
-I’m always eager to learn and adapt, believing that collaboration and open communication are vital in creating meaningful software solutions.
+#### I tackle challenges across front-end and back-end development, crafting intuitive interfaces and optimizing server-side logic.
+For me, every line of code is an opportunity to enhance user experiences and drive impact.
+I believe in the power of collaboration and open communication to create meaningful software solutions.
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...